https://www.nhl.com/bluejackets/player/daniil-tarasov-8480193

 June 2022 – The Blue Jackets have signed Tarasov to a three-year contract extension through the 2024-25 season.
 Tarasov appeared in four NHL games this season, posting a 2.40 GAA and a .937 save percentage.
 He also played in 11 games with the Cleveland Monsters of the AHL, posting a 3.06 GAA and a .893 save percentage, with a 5-3-4 overall record.
 The 23-year-old Russian netminder will look to solidify the goaltending depth in the Columbus system next season.
 Clare McManus

-September 2020 – The young Russian netminder has been loaned Salavat Yulaev Ufa of the KHL.
+September 2020 – The young Russian netminder has been loaned to Salavat Yulaev Ufa of the KHL.
 Although he likely spends his tenure serving as a backup, this allows him to practice and potentially play against top competition before making the jump to the North American pro-level.
 Dave Hall

 August 2020 – The 19-year-old netminder completed his first full pro season with Porin Assat (Liiga) and showcased many indicators for being one of the top goaltending prospects around.
 He started in 41 games, which almost doubled that of the next rookie goaltender, posting a respectable 11-9-17 record.
-His 2.72 goals-against sat sixth among all goaltenders to start in 35 games or more and also collected a shutout to boot.
-The 6-foot-5 netminder could make the jump to the AHL as early next season, in which case he will undoubtedly need a year or two in order find his footing on American soil.
+His 2.72 goals-against sat sixth among all goaltenders to start in 35 games or more, and also collected a shutout to boot.
+The 6-foot-5 netminder could make the jump to the AHL as early next season, in which case he will undoubtedly need a year or two to find his footing on American soil.
 Owners are still a few seasons out from collecting profits on their investment here.
 Yet, when he is ready to make the jump, there is potential to be a star.
 Dave Hall

-December 2019 – The Russian goaltender’s play has turned a corner in recent games following a disappointing start to his first pro-season.
-Since the beginning of November, the 20-year-old backstop has gone 2-2-2, allowing two goals or less in all games but one.
+December 2019 – The Russian goaltender’s play has turned a corner in recent games following a disappointing start to his first pro season.
+Since the beginning of November, the 20-year-old backstop has gone 2-2-2, allowing two goals or fewer in all games but one.
 He now sports a 2.51 GAA with a .907 save percentage to go with his 4-2-9 record.
-These latest numbers are exactly what the Jackets were expecting when they drafted him 86th overall in the 2017 draft.
+These latest numbers are precisely what the Jackets were expecting when they drafted him 86th overall in the 2017 draft.
 CBJ fans can expect him to make the move over to North America as early as next season.
 However, it could take him a season or two before seeing any NHL action.
 The 6’5 goaltender shows a high level of athleticism and ticks off all the boxes to carry a high ceiling in regards to his potential.
 Dave Hall

-May 2019 – Tarasov has signed a three-year entry level contract with the Blue Jackets.
-He lacks professional experience so do not expect to see him with the Blue Jackets this fall.
+May 2019 – Tarasov has signed a three-year entry-level contract with the Blue Jackets.
+He lacks professional experience, so do not expect to see him with the Blue Jackets this fall.
 With this news, he could debut in the AHL with Cleveland or be loaned to the KHL.
 Both destinations will serve him well and accelerate his development.
 Frank Pellegrini

 November 2018 – Tarasov is considered one of the top goalie prospects in Russian hockey.
-He was not at development camp this past summer as he was recovering from surgery.
+He was not at the development camp this past summer as he was recovering from surgery.
 The injury caused him to slip to the Blue Jackets in the third round of the 2017 NHL Entry Draft.
 This season, Tarasov has played in 13 games for Toros Neftekamsk and three games for the Russian Selects Under 20 team.
 He will need at least a couple of years of KHL or AHL play to determine his NHL upside.
 He is in the last year of his contract with his current club.
-With that, he will need to sign a contract with the Blue Jackets if he is to make his way to North America next season.
+With that, he will need to sign an agreement with the Blue Jackets if he is to make his way to North America next season.
 Frank Pellegrini

 December 2017 – Tarasov continues his solid run in the MHL with a 2.07 goals against average, placing him in the top ten among qualifiers, and sporting a respectable .914 save percentage while tending net in 22 of Tolpar Ufa’s 30 contests.
 Kevin Wickersham

-October 2017 – Thus far Tarasov has emerged from the tumor scare that kept him away from the game all last year to forge an impressive MHL start with Tolpar Ufa, including the 33-team league’s fourth-best goals-against average at 1.81 and seventh-best .918 save percentage.
-Columbus will continue to monitor their recent third-round selection from afar and look to bring him overseas a few years up the road.
+October 2017 – Thus far, Tarasov has emerged from the tumor scare that kept him away from the game all last year to forge an impressive MHL start with Tolpar Ufa, including the 33-team league’s fourth-best goals-against average at 1.81 and seventh-best .918 save percentage.
+Columbus will continue to monitor their recent third-round selection from afar and look to bring him overseas a few years down the road.
 Kevin Wickersham

 Attributes